brettrjones-github/nlc-nolimitconnect.com/docs/port-forwarding.md

-# Port Forwarding Guide
+# Port Forwarding (Open A Netowrk Port) Guide

 Port forwarding allows your device to accept incoming connections directly from other NoLimitConnect users.
-Direct connections provide the best experience and allow you to host services without relying on a relay.
+Direct connections provide the best experience and allows you to host services.

 ---